TrelisResearch/arc-agi-2025/llm-python/README.md

 - **True Parallelization**: All attempts across all tasks run simultaneously for maximum efficiency
 - **Real-time Task Summaries**: Displays brief statistics for each task as it completes (test-correct, train-perfect, train-partial counts)
 - **Real-time Logging**: Individual task logs are saved immediately when each task completes, not at the end of the run
-- **Health Monitoring**: Periodic health reports showing execution success rates, timeout rates, and average execution times
+- **Health Monitoring**: Health reports every 100 attempts (right before each cleanup) showing execution success rates, timeout rates, and average execution times
-- **Automatic Executor Cleanup**: Periodic cleanup every 1000 attempts prevents resource degradation in long runs
+- **Automatic Executor Cleanup**: Thread-safe periodic cleanup every 100 attempts prevents resource degradation in long runs
-- **Secure Docker Execution**: All generated code runs in isolated Docker containers for security
+- **Secure Docker Execution**: All generated code runs in isolated Docker containers for security (can be disabled with `--unsafe-executor` flag for testing)
 - **Voting Algorithms (Pass@2)**:
   - **Weighted majority voting**: Uses pattern frequency + 1000×train_accuracy, returns top 2 patterns
   - **Train-majority voting**: Among best-training-accuracy attempts, majority vote for top 2 patterns